Driver charged following crash into tanker truck, fuel spill

 EPPING, N.H.
-(AP) - A driver has been charged with reckless conduct and second-degree assault in connection with a Route 101 crash into tanker truck that spilled over 5,000 gallons of fuel, police said.
+(AP) - A driver has been charged with reckless conduct and second-degree assault in connection with a Route 101 crash into tanker truck that spilled over 5,000 gallons of fuel, police sad.

 The crash in Epping, New Hampshire, caused the tanker to roll over on Dec.
 16. The driver of the tanker truck suffered serious, but non-life-threatening injuries.